apoorvatyagi4/Effect-of-Graphene-Coating-on-Hypervelocity-Impact-Resistance-of-Aluminium-Molecular-Dynamics/README.md

 # Effect-of-Graphene-Coating-on-Hypervelocity-Impact-Resistance-of-Aluminium-Molecular-Dynamics
-Code is written in LAMMPS and Pyhton.
+Code is written in LAMMPS and Python.

 Hypervelocity is very high velocity, approximately over 3,000 meters per second.
 This is especially